 Visual evoked potential test

-- Optical coherence tomography (OCT)—to look at the retina and the optic nerve
+- Optical coherence tomography (OCT)—to look at the eye and nerve to the eye

 - Interferon betas